ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 ## Issues

-* 2018-08-28 ~ Theo ~ Legend button titles should indicate ranges of values
-* 2018-08-27 ~ Theo ~ Screen not rotating around the center of the geometry
 * 2018-08-23 ~ Theo ~ Better interaction when setting multiple filters
 	* Currently the current filter update overrides all other updates
 	* Handle steps in the data more effectively